 Lea's wishes were to be cremated.
 She will be laid to rest at the Gibson Cemetery on Memorial Day.

-To send flowers to Lea's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lea Denny, please visit our floral store.